 Withdrawal from Marijuana Use May Cause Cannabis Withdrawal Syndrome in Some

-Prolonged marijuana use is associated with a higher chance of developing cannabis withdrawal syndrome, a mixture of psychological and physical symptoms such as insomnia, depression, restlessness, aggression, loss of appetite, sweating, and headaches, to name a few, that typically develops within a week from when an individual has stopped using marijuana.
+Prolonged marijuana use is associated with a higher chance of developing Cannabis Withdrawal Syndrome (CWS), a mixture of psychological and physical symptoms such as insomnia, depression, restlessness, aggression, loss of appetite, sweating, and headaches, to name a few, that typically develops within a week from when an individual has stopped using marijuana.
 And although simple for some, withdrawal from marijuana use is no walk in the park for others, which is why it’s crucial that the cannabis withdrawal syndrome is recognized on time.
 Because of its severity, some recovering marijuana users might need inpatient treatment.

 Another factor that contributes to developing cannabis withdrawal syndrome is a positive history of depression within the family and also the fact that the individual already suffers from some kind of psychiatric disorder, such as mood disorders, anxiety disorders, personality disorders, and PTSD.